irods/python-irodsclient/README.md

 Working with metadata
 ---------------------

-To enumerate AVUs on an object.
-With no metadata attached, the result is an empty list:
+Showing the Attribute-Value-Units (AVUs) on an object with no metadata attached shows an empty list:

 ```python
 >>> from irods.meta import iRODSMeta